death-penalty/death-penalty/README.md

 ## Hi there ! 🫀
 -I go by Medic, Mr. Ludwig or Edd.
 My pronouns are he/it/she, most info will be seen on my strawpage.

-Open and not afraid to show it, a lesbian male and a gay woman, bearbutch.
+-Open and not afraid to show it, a lesbian male and a gay woman, bearbutch.
 Overall, call me a lesboy if you'd like.
 I'm genderfluid and abrosexual.

 -I am **not** a rp pony / account, I'll be seen 'IC' sometimes but that does not mean I am looking for RP.
 Please don't come up to me for such! :-(